 A native of Coos Bay, Ore., Matson earned a bachelor's degree in mathematics from Colgate University.
 His master's and doctoral degrees are from the University of Rochester, both in biochemistry.

 Stephanie Schmitt is the Associate Dean for Academics in The Graduate School.
-In this position, she is responsible for administrative oversight for the campus-wide Program Review Process.
-This includes approximately 6-8 external reviews each year and an equal number of closure meetings for reviews from the previous year.
-The review process is conducted for all undergraduate and graduate programs at the university in concert with the Provost's Office and includes the preparation of a departmental self-study, selection of external reviewers from peer institutions, an on-campus review, preparation of a report by the review team, a response from the program to the reviewers' report, and a closure meeting with senior administration and departmental representatives.
+In this position, she is responsible for administrative oversight for graduate education assessment efforts such as the campus-wide Program Review Process.
+This includes approximately 8 external reviews each year and an equal number of closure meetings and midpoint evaluations for prior reviews.
+The review process is conducted for all undergraduate and graduate programs at the university in concert with the Provost's Office and includes the preparation of a self-study, a site visit by external reviewers from peer institutions, and extensive follow-up from the recommendations such as program responses and midpoint progress evaluations.

-Stephanie also has oversight for several academic initiatives, including The Graduate School's professional development workshops and courses, the Preparing International Teaching Assistants Program, and any major data collection initiatives within the Graduate School.
-These involve the coordination of data collection for various surveys and research efforts, including the National Research Council Assessment of Research Doctorate Programs.
-Other academic initiatives falling within the scope of Stephanie's responsibilities include facilitating new degree/program requests for graduate studies at Carolina, overseeing the graduate certificate policies process, and updating academic policies relevant to graduate education.
+Schmitt also has collaborative oversight for several academic initiatives, including The Graduate School's academic policy interpretation, admissions and enrolled student services for graduate programs, academic and professional development for graduate students, international collaborations and initiatives, and major data collection and reporting initiatives within The Graduate School.
+Other academic initiatives falling within the scope of Schmitt's responsibilities include facilitating new and revised degree/program requests for graduate studies at Carolina, overseeing the graduate certificate policies process, chairing the Academic Policy Committee of The Graduate School's Administrative Board, maintaining the university's polices on graduate faculty designation, and updating academic policies like the Graduate Handbook relevant to graduate education.

-Prior to coming to The Graduate School Stephanie was an executive with a management consulting firm and served as a nonpartisan policy analyst with the North Carolina General Assembly.
-An alumna of the University of North Carolina at Chapel Hill, Stephanie completed her undergraduate work in International Studies and Political Science and her Masters degree in Public Administration from the School of Government.
-She has participated in and worked closely with programs at Carolina Leadership Development and currently serves on the Department's Advisory Board.
-She served in a leadership role with Carolina's Graduate and Professional Student Federation, for which she was inducted in to the Order of the Golden Fleece honor society and the Frank Porter Graham Graduate & Professional Student Honor Society.
-Stephanie has also represented graduate and professional student interests on various university-wide committees, including the Academic Planning Task Force, the Carolina Women's Center Advisory Board, search committees for senior administrators, and the Chancellor's Task Force to Review the Judicial System.
+Prior to coming to The Graduate School Schmitt was an executive with a management consulting firm and served as a nonpartisan policy analyst with the North Carolina General Assembly.
+An alumna of the University of North Carolina at Chapel Hill, Stephanie earned her BA in International Studies and Political Science, her MPA from the School of Government, and her PhD in Public Policy.
+She has participated in and worked closely with programs at Carolina Leadership Development, Carolina Women's Center, and the Graduate and Professional Student Federation, for which she was inducted into the Order of the Golden Fleece honor society and the Frank Porter Graham Graduate & Professional Student Honor Society.